 We are looking for UU master students who are motivated and show a broad interest in topics of interdisciplinary research and have a GPA of 7.0 or higher for their Bachelor’s degree.
 Students from all disciplines are welcome to apply for the programme.

-You can apply by filling in this form and send it to email@example.com.
-Application forms will be accepted till June 19, 2017 (in September a second application deadline will follow).
-After your application is approved and selected, you will be invited to take part in a group interview on June 26th or 27th.
+You can apply by filling in this form (docx) and send it to email@example.com.
+Application forms will be accepted till September 10, 2017.
+After your application is approved and selected, you will be invited to take part in a group interview on September 18th or 19th.

 In addition to the university-wide programmes, the faculties of Utrecht University also offer usefull program-specific honours programmes.